OU Libraries

 • Faculty members nominating students must complete the faculty nomination form, which includes a description of the original assignment.
 Faculty may submit multiple nominations.

-• The Award Committee will contact students who have been nominated.
+• The Scholarship Committee will contact students who have been nominated.
 Students are then responsible for completing and submitting the online student nomination form and providing a final version of their paper or project.

 Student self-nominated papers/projects: